 Employees have the right to be accompanied (by a trade union representative or colleague) at any meeting which may lead to their dismissal.

-Employees with at least two years' continuous employment are entitled to an SRP if they are dismissed by reason of redundancy.
-This is calculated according to age and length of service and subject to the minimum weekly pay currently set at £479.00.
+Employees with at least two years' continuous employment are entitled to a statutory redundancy payment (‘SRP’) if dismissed by reason of redundancy.
+An employee will receive

 Wrongful dismissal does not look at the fairness of the decision but instead looks at whether the terms of the contract have been breached.
 An employee will have a claim for damages if the employer breached the contract and caused the employee to suffer loss.
 The purpose of damages is to put the employee in the position they would have been if the contract had not been breached.

 A wrongful dismissal claim is commonly based on an employee been given insufficient contractual notice.
 A claim for wrongful dismissal may be issued in either the Employment Tribunal or Civil courts depending on the value.

 Constructive dismissal occurs where the employer does not dismiss the employee, but the employee has no option but to resign and can show that they were entitled to do so by virtue of the employer's conduct Employees often seek to rely upon the implied term of mutual trust and confidence.
 A constructive dismissal may be an unfair dismissal and a wrongful dismissal.